juju/docs/src/en/charms-deploying.md

 that whenever you specify a channel, you will always end up with something that best approximates your choice if it is not available.

-See [Upgrading applications][charms-upgrading] for how charm upgrades work.
+See [Upgrading applications](./charms-upgrading.html) for how charm upgrades work.

 ## Deploying a multi-series charm